SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

 \subsection{Answers to RQ2: Project-specific Training}

-In RQ2, we explore in-depth the importance of project-specific training, per the original protocol described in \autoref{sec:methodology:rq2}. \autoref{tab:project-specific} shows the effectiveness of \approach with and without project-specific training samples.
-The first column gives the test project of D4J(v1.2).
-The second column shows the number of training samples after discarding the project-specific samples, and the number of bugs correctly repaired without project-specific training samples is shown in the third column.
-The last column shows the number of bugs repaired by including project-specific projects, summing to 63 as reported in \autoref{tab:comparison-sota}.
+In RQ2, we explore in-depth the importance of project-specific training, per the original protocol described in Section \ref{sec:methodology:rq2}. \autoref{tab:project-specific} shows the effectiveness of \approach with and without project-specific training samples.
+The first column gives the test project of D4J (v1.2).
+The second column shows the number of bugs correctly repaired without project-specific training samples.
+The third column shows the number of bugs repaired by including project-specific samples, summing to 65 as reported in \autoref{tab:comparison-sota}.
+The improvement percentage is given in the last column.

-Over all six projects, \approach's model without project-specific training samples correctly repairs 49 bugs.
-On the contrary, \approach with project-specific training samples correctly repairs 63 bugs, which represents 14 more bugs.
-This shows that project-specific training with perturbed samples for the project under repair is valuable.
-Next, we analyze the data to explain this performance difference, as follows.
+Over all six projects, \approach's model without project-specific training samples correctly repairs 45 bugs.
+On the contrary, \approach with project-specific training samples correctly repairs 65 bugs, which represents 20 more bugs and an overall improvement of 30.8\%.
+This shows that project-specific training with perturbation-based training samples for the project under repair is valuable.
+The largest improvement is for project \texttt{Closure} (+40.0\%).

-\textbf{Training samples with project-specific tokens.} Project-specific training enables the neural model to generate correct patches with tokens that are not given as inputs because they do not appear in the buggy code or its context.
-The project-specific training samples give the neural model unique tokens to learn from, and consequently, \approach uses them for patch generation in the inference phase.
-Without project-specific training samples, the neural model could not learn those unique tokens, consequently, could not generate correct patches for the given bugs.

-\autoref{lst:closure-domain} shows two correct patches that cannot be generated without project-specific training. \autoref{lst-closure113} gives the \approach patch which is identical to the human-written patch for bug \textit{Closure-133}.
-This patch modifies a condition block by adding an additional expression \textit{requiresLevel.isOn()}.
-Interestingly, this expression does not exist in the buggy method.
-Yet, \approach learns to use them from the training samples obtained by perturbing the same project (in the training set, this expression is presented 411 times).
-Thus, \approach succeeds in generating a patch containing \textit{requiresLevel.isOn()}.
-No previous supervised learning approach succeeded in repairing this bug probably because of their inability to capture the importance of this expression which is not in the context.

-Similarly, \autoref{lst-closure57} shows a patch for \textit{Closure-57} which uses a token \textit{Token.STRING} which does not appear in the buggy method context.
-Notably, no identical expression \textit{target.getType() == Token.STRING} exists in the training samples as well, yet \textit{target.getType()} is present 7 times and \textit{Token.STRING} is present 5655 times in the project-specific training samples. \approach learns to generate this patch thanks to project-specific training.